 Four adorable baby Rock Hyraxes have been born at Chester Zoo.
 The quartet of pups, one male and three female, arrived weighing between just 250g and 290g.
 They were born on July 14 and are yet to be named.

-As soon as Rock Hyrax babies are born, they look like miniature adults, with their eyes and ears open, sporting the same coat.
-And despite being small in stature, the species actually has an incredible genetic link to the elephant.
+When Rock Hyrax pups are born, they look like miniature adults, eyes and ears open and with the same coat.

-“There are also other physical similarities between the two species, such as the shape of their feet and their continually growing incisors, which are reminiscent of an elephant’s tusks,” Davis continued.
+They also share physical similarities with Elephants, such as the shape of their feet, skull structure and their continually growing incisors, which are reminiscent of an Elephant’s tusks.